Human-Centered Computing

 ICT-Accessibility

-ICT-Accessibility focuses on the research and development of ICT-based solutions to reduce barriers for people with disabilities and older people, whether through barrier-free user interfaces, barrier-free access to digital information or barrier-free mobility.
+ICT accessibility focuses on the research and development of ICT-based solutions to reduce barriers for people with disabilities and older people, whether through barrier-free user interfaces, barrier-free access to digital information or barrier-free mobility.
 In doing so, we are increasingly using AI-based approaches.

 -

-Hutter, Hans-Peter; Tönz, Roger,
+Hutter, Hans-Peter; Darvishy, Alireza,

 In: